Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: Discussions and Future Work

 \section{Discussions and Future Work}

 Our deepeye solution exploits efficient learning and computational light field imaging to infer depths from a focal stack pair.
 Our technique mimics human vision system that simultaneously employs binocular stereo matching and monocular depth-from-focus.
-Comprehensive experiments show that our technique is able to produce high quality depth estimation orders of magnitudes faster than the prior art.
+Comprehensive experiments show that our technique is able to produce high-quality depth estimation orders of magnitudes faster than the prior art.
 In addition, we have created a large dual focal stack database with ground truth disparity.

 Our current implementation limits the input size of our network to be focal stacks of 16 layers.
-In our experiments, we have shown that it is able to produce high fidelity depth estimation under our setup.
-To handle denser focal stacks, one possibility is to concatenate all images in the stack as a 3D $(XYS)$ focal cube or volume \cite{zhou12}, where $X$ and $Y$ are the width and height and $S$ is the index of a layer.
-We can then downsample the $XS$ slice along $S$ dimension to 16 slices using light field compression or simplification techniques such as tensor \cite{wanner12} and triangulation \cite{yu13}.
-Another important future direction we plan to explore is to replace one of the two focal stacks to be an all-focus image.
-This would further reduce the computational cost for constructing the network but would require adjusting the architecture.
-Finally, aside from computer vision, we hope our work will stimulate significant future work in human perception and the biological nature of human eyes.
+In the future, we will investigate approaches to handle denser focal stack.
+Further, aside from computer vision, we hope our work will stimulate significant future work in human perception and the nature of human eyes.